QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ![example](/api-reference/font-fallback-without.png =460x)

-And with configured font fallback.
-Please notice that additional styles (e.g. red background color) are applied only to glyphs from the associated fallback configuration.
+And now with configured font fallback.
+Please note that additional styles (e.g. red background color) are applied only to glyphs from the associated fallback configuration.
 This let's you fine tune text parameters, e.g. to match visual text size in various fonts.

 ![example](/api-reference/font-fallback-with.png =460x)

 ## Dealing with pageable text

-The text element supports paging.
+The `Text` element supports paging.
 That means part of the text may be moved to the next page if there is not enough space on the current one.
-There are several approaches to simplify the workflow with text:
+There are several approaches to simplify the workflow with text as described below.

-To make sure that text is never paged and always filly visible on a single page, please use the `ShowEntire` element:
+To make sure that text is never paged and always fully visible on a single page, please use the `ShowEntire` element:

 ```csharp
 .ShowEntire()
 .Text("A long text here will not be paged.");
 ```

 Sometimes, there is very little space on the page.
-It is enough to display a couple of lines but such a short text block may look incorrectly.
-In such cases, it is better to move the text block to the next page, instead of attempting to perform line breaking.
-Please adjust the minimum height in the `EnsureSpace` element to match the desired minimum number of lines to display at the end of the page.
+It is enough to display a couple of lines but such a short text block may look awkward.
+In such cases, it is better to move the text block to the next page instead of attempting to perform line breaking.
+Please adjust the minimum height in the `EnsureSpace` element to match the desired minimum space to display at the end of the page.

 ```csharp
 .EnsureSpace(50)